 This causes variation in quality, which directly impacts your customer experience.
 It also drives costs up, as teams waste time duplicating efforts or trying to track down the tools they need.

 What is a Design System?

 You’ve probably heard it said before: “Design Systems bring order from chaos.”

 Design Systems allow for scale and efficiency, without compromising consistency.

 They function as a point of reference for designers and developers.
-Design Systems are made up of reusable components, branding information, and other relevant content, all contained in one central place.
+The best design Systems are made up of reusable components, branding information, design guidelines, and other relevant content, all contained in one central place.
 This significantly streamlines the workload for your teams.

-Brad Frost, who coined the term ‘Design System’ articulates the concept as being comprised of five components:
+Brad Frost, who coined the term ‘Design System’ articulates the concept of system architecture design as being comprised of five components: